Hiroshi Fujimoto (baseball): Playing career

-After retirement
+Post-playing career

 Fujimoto ran a restaurant until 2010 while commentating on TVQ Kyushu Broadcasting's baseball broadcasts and critiquing Nishinippon Sports.

 He has been the hitting coach for the second squad since the 2011 season and has served as the first squad hitting coach, second squad manager, and third squad manager before being named first squad manager for the 2022 season.

+On October 17, 2023, Fujimoto's contract expired, and he was replaced as manager by Hiroki Kokubo.